 The 8 inch omelette pan is pretty well designed.
 It has flaring sides that promote evaporation.
 The lips are rolled for easy pouring of liquid as well.
 The problem is that its too small.
 The bigger 12 inch one is almost like a giant saute pan.
 A mid size 10 inch frying pan would have been better.
 It’s an odd choice of cookware to skimp on.

 For the pots those are shaped oddly as well.
 The base is smaller and the top is wider.
 Manufacturer will often do this to try and save money.
 By flaring the top, it increases the capacity of the pot.
-It is better than the other design where manufacturer will add a belly to the top.
+It is better than the other design where manufacturer will add a belly to the center.
 Those have smaller base and smaller rim.
 Other than that, the small base can and will cause food to steam if you crowd it.
 For that reason, this will extend cooking time.

 The pieces on this set is slightly limited.
 But that is only because of the skillet.
 One thing you should note is that the lids count as individual pieces.
 Manufacturer often do this so that it seems like you are getting more of a deal.